awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 + Type: String \(*hh:mm:ss*\)
 + Category: CTR\-driven metric

+## Average agent API connecting time<a name="htm-avg-agent-api-connecting-time"></a>

+The average time between when a contact is initiated using an Amazon Connect API, and the agent is connected\.

+Type: String \(hh:mm:ss\)

+Category: Agent activity\-driven metric

+## Average agent callback connecting time<a name="htm-avg-agent-callback-connecting-time"></a>

+The average time between when a callback contact is initiated by Amazon Connect reserving the agent for the contact, and the agent is connected\.

+Type: String \(hh:mm:ss\)

+Category: Agent activity\-driven metric

+## Average agent incoming connecting time<a name="htm-avg-agent-incoming-connecting-time"></a>

+The average time between when contact is initiated by Amazon Connect reserving the agent for the contact, and the agent is connected\.

+Type: String \(hh:mm:ss\)

+Category: Agent activity\-driven metric

 ## Average agent interaction and customer hold time<a name="average-agent-interaction-customer-hold-time-historical"></a>

 Average of the sum of the agent interaction and customer hold time\.
 This is calculated by averaging the sum of the following values from the CTR: [AgentInteractionDuration](ctr-data-model.md#AgentInteractionDuration-CTR) and [CustomerHoldDuration](ctr-data-model.md#CustomerHoldDuration-CTR)\.